lmorg/murex/gen/user-guide/terminal-keys.inc.md

 ## `ctrl`+`\`: kill all running processes

-This will kill all processes owned by the current _murex_ session.
+This will kill all processes owned by the current Murex session.
 Including any background processes too.

 This function is a effectively an emergency kill switch to bring you back to